Schrausser/The_Nuremberg_Chronicle_1493_Sources/NC_src_fol_3r.md

 Ezekiel's ministry is often divided into three phases based on the fall of Jerusalem:

 ~~~
-Date 	Key Event	Scripture Reference
+Date BC		Event																							Reference Ezekiel

-593 BC	Initial Call: Ezekiel receives his first vision by the River Chebar at age 30.
-Ezekiel 1–3
+593			Initial Call: Ezekiel receives his first vision by the River Chebar at age 30.
+1–3
-592 BC	Vision of the abominations in the Temple and the departure of God's glory.
-Ezekiel 8–11
+592			Vision of the abominations in the Temple and the departure of God's glory.
+8–11
-588 BC	Final Siege of Jerusalem begins; Ezekiel's wife dies.
-Ezekiel 24
+588			Final Siege of Jerusalem begins; Ezekiel's wife dies.
+24
-586 BC	Fall of Jerusalem: The city and Temple are destroyed.
+586			Fall of Jerusalem: The city and Temple are destroyed.
 Ezekiel shifts from judgment to hope.
-Ezekiel 33
+33
-573 BC	Second Temple Vision: Detailed plans for a restored Temple and land.
-Ezekiel 40–48
+573			Second Temple Vision: u plans for a restored Temple and land.
+40–48
-571 BC	Final Dated Prophecy: An oracle regarding the conquest of Egypt.
-Ezekiel 29:17
+571			Final Dated Prophecy: An oracle regarding the conquest of Egypt.
+29:17

 ### Historical Context